abr-98/Guide-to-Computer-Vision/Fundamentals/Filters/README.md

 **Response= f(x-1,y-1).w(-1,-1) + f(x-1,y).w(-1,0) + f(x-1,y+1).w(-1,1) + f(x,y-1).w(0,-1) + f(x,y).w(0,0) + f(x,y+1).w(0,1) + f(x+1,y-1).w(1,-1) + f(x+1,y).w(1,0) + f(x+1,y+1).w(1,1)**

 The filter slides over the entire image, and how the masks slides is controlled by a measure called **Stride**.

+Filters are normally used for image smoothing, sharpenining and edge enhancements.
+Filters can be present in both spatial and frequency domains.
+We are going to talk about the spatial domain filtering.